SingularityF/QQChatAnalyzer/README.md

 # QQChatAnalyzer
-Data analyzer for QQ messages
+Data analysis package in python for QQ messages